aniket-magadum/insta-feeds/README.md

 # Insta Feeds

 > Display Instagram Posts on your website with ease.
+Use Coupon Code `FIRST10` for 50% discount for first 10 users only.

 This addon make's use of the [Instagram Page Display API](https://developers.facebook.com/docs/instagram-basic-display-api/) for fetching data via Instagram.